- The Gibberd Garden, Marsh Lane, Harlow, CM17 oNA.

-The Gibberd Garden is on Marsh Lane, which is a turning off Gilden Way, the B183 from Harlow to Sheering and Hatfield Heath.
+Marsh Lane is a turning off Gilden Way, on the B183 from Harlow to Sheering and Hatfield Heath.

 Directions from M11 (J7)

 Take A414 towards Hertford.
-Go through three roundabouts and turn right at the fourth (B183 to Hatfield Heath, Brown sign).
+Go through three roundabouts and turn right at the fourth A1025 and B183 to Hatfield Heath, Brown sign).
 Continue straight through two more roundabouts, when you will come upon a quarter mile straight road (Gilden Way).
-At the end of this straight there is a brown sign on the right pointing left to Marsh Lane and the entrance to the Garden.
+At the end of this straight there is a brown sign on the left pointing left to Marsh Lane and the entrance to the Garden.

 In Hatfield Heath turn left (from Chelmsford) or right (from Bishops Stortford) onto B183 towards Sheering.
 Go through Sheering, cross the M11 and follow the road through a number of S bends.
-You will eventually see a brown sign on the left pointing right to Marsh Lane and the entrance to the Garden.
+You will eventually come to a large roundabout and join the traffic from the M11 7A junction A1025.
+Continue on towards Harlow, past Marsh Lane to the Churchgate Street roundabout and take the left turn off to go around it and return to Marsh Lane.
+At the end of a straight there is a brown sign on the Left pointing left to Marsh Lane and the entrance to the Garden.

 Harlow Mill Station